nickzoic/mpy-tut/tut/input-and-output.md

 ## NeoPixels

+**Note: On the LoliBot, there's a string of three APA106 NeoPixels on GPIO2.**

 "NeoPixels" is a name given to a family of coloured LEDs with an onboard controller.
 There's a tiny controller in each pixel, and you can daisy chain them together to control many pixels from a single output line.
-There are different versions of these chips:
+There are several different versions of these chips, including RGB and RGBW varieties.
+Some examples:

 * WS2812
 * WS2812B